 Impact allows you to build mobility network scenarios, analyze and compare them without the technical complexity of a full-blown traffic model.

-Provides you with the necessary tools to customize the existing road network and subsequently calculate routes based on the customized netwrok by-means-of a built-in route planner.
+You start with the existing road network and make edits to it to represent changes you want to simulate.
+After you have modelled your changes you can calculate routes based on the customized network by-means-of a built-in route planner.
 These tools allow you to customize anything on the network including but not limited to: changing existing roads, remove roads or add new ones, edit bicycle lanes, add pedestrian crossings, change vehicle restrictions, modify one-way restrictions, road closures, etc.

-To start editing, first zoom-in to the area where you want to edit the network and then click on the edit menu.
+Once you have a scenario open you can start editing the network.
+To start zoom-in to the area where you want to edit the network and then click edit.

 Once clicked on the edit menu, the map switches to the Edit-mode in the exact same area.